-The problem of computing all the optimal swap edges for a shortest-path tree has been attacked by Nardelli, Proietti, and Widmayer [14].
+The problem of computing all the optimal swap edges for a shortest-path tree has been attacked by Nardelli, Proietti, and Widmayer [8].
 They showed that the problem can be solved sequentially in $O(m \cdot \alpha(m, n))$ time, where $\alpha(m, n)$ is the functional inverse of Ackermann's function.
-This bound is achieved using Tarjan's sophisticated technique for union-find, which requires the construction of transmuters [17].
-Unfortunately, there is currently no efficient distributed implementation of this sequential technique; since in a distributed network setting the construction of transmuters requires complete global network information at some node, it is doubtful whether this approach can be efficiently implemented in a distributed setting.
+This bound is achieved using Tarjan's sophisticated technique for union-find, which requires the construction of transmuters [10].
+Unfortunately, there is currently no efficient distributed implementation of this sequential technique; since in a distributed network setting the construction of transmuters requires complete global network information at some node, it is doubtful whether this approach will become feasible at all.

-Summarizing, the problem of computing all the optimal swap edges of a shortest-path tree is an interesting graph-theoretic problem and a crucial component to implement a point-of-failure shortest-path rerouting strategy.
-Currently, there is no distributed solution (in [10], the problem is posed but no solution given).
-Clearly any such a solution should not add significantly to the overall cost of constructing the final routing tables.
+Summarizing, optimal swap edges problem is both an interesting graph-theoretic problem on its own (studied as such in [8]) and a crucial component to implement a point-of-failure shortest-path rerouting strategy (described in [6]).
+Currently, there is no distributed solution (in [6], the problem is posed but no solution given).
+Clearly any such a solution should not add signific cantly to the overall cost of constructing the fi nal routing tables.
 In particular, the computation should not require more messages (at least in order of magnitude) than those used to construct the shortest-path tree.

-1.2 Our Contribution
+Our Contribution